amousadev/ansible/README.md

-### this repo explains how to install and configure tomcat 8.5 , nagiosXI 5.11 and jenkins via ansible on centos using Nagios XI API
+### This repo explains how to install and configure tomcat 8.5 , nagiosXI 5.11 and jenkins via ansible on centos using Nagios XI API
 ##### infrastructure needed:
 - two linux servers running centos 7, either VMs or physical, connected to the same network , one will be used as ansible control node and the other will be used as a managed node machine.

-##### environment setup steps:
+##### Environment setup steps:
 - setup hostnames for the two machines using the below command, here I will use hostnames "control" and "app04" for control node and managed node machines:

   - `hostnamectl set-hostname control`